 We won't give away the plot too much, but do the tutorial first to get the hang of zooming in and out for the charming action in front of you.
 You can also hold to 'grab' an object to make it and anchor point and rotate round it, which you should try out towards the end of this short.

 Within (previously VRSE) is a must if you're looking for quality.
-You can watch some of the most impressive VR vids made so far, including Vice News and Spike Jonze's VR broadcast from a NYC protest - it's rough around the edges but you really do feel like you're right there in the middle of it - and Evolution of Verse, the beautiful short film by Chris Milk which debuted at this year's Sundance.
+You can watch some of the most impressive VR vids made so far, including Vice News and Spike Jonze's VR broadcast from a NYC protest - it's rough around the edges but you really do feel like you're right there in the middle of it - and Evolution of Verse, the beautiful short film by Chris Milk.

-Also, in the Within collection is the collaboration with the UN which includes the short films Clouds over Sidra and Waves of Grace.
+Also, in the Within collection is a Mr. Robot series and a collaboration with the UN which includes the short films Clouds over Sidra and Waves of Grace.

 Let us know your favourite apps, games, shorts and experiences for the Gear VR in the comments.